ManuelSR26/manuelsr26.github.io/about.md

 </p>

 <p style="text-align: center;">
 <span style="color:black">I work as an Engineer in the Telecom Industry supporting projects for Mobile Operators in the LTE and 5G domains.
-Currently, I am enrolled in an MSc. in Data Analytcs.
-You can read more about my qualifications [here](https://manuelsr26.github.io/cv).</span>
+Currently, I am enrolled in an MSc. in Data Analytcs.</span>
 </p>

 <p style="text-align: center;">